 Who do we read in Daniel 2 is the one who changes times and laws?
 The changing of a calendar is included within the usage of this word that is translated times.
 The changing of a calendar is serious business and is considered within the framework of this verse as a challenging of God!

 Let us go back and read II Thessalonians 2 and see a direct line from Daniel 7:24-25.
-It is the theme, it is the thrust, not just the "time" thing.
+It is the theme, it is the thrust, not just the timing.

-In these verses, and that kind of thinking reflected in Daniel 7:25, is associated with the persecution of the saints, and also in the changing of calendar.
-The rule then is, that to challenge the rule and law of men is to challenge the rule and the law and the purpose of God.
-This is because God, in His sovereignty, has authority and oversight over all, and therefore any flaunting disobedience is perceived by Him to be a challenging of Him.
+In these verses, and that kind of thinking reflected in Daniel 7:25, is associated with the persecution of the saints, and also in the changing of calendars.
+The rule, then, is that to challenge the rule and law of men is to challenge the rule and the law and the purpose of God.
+This is because He, in His sovereignty, has authority and oversight over all, and therefore any flaunting disobedience is perceived by Him to be a challenging of Him.

 Go back to Exodus 16.
 They are just recently out of Egypt.